Configuration¶

 file, then you won’t need to specify autoloading in

-your behat.yml
+your behat.php

 file: